Comparing Epson WF-7710 and Epson WorkForce WF-7720

 Both printers have an LCD status display LCD status displays are very useful.
 Your printer can tell you if ink is low or paper is jammed. -

-Both printers print at 18 pages per minute (PPM) in black-and-white.
-To print 100 pages in BW it would take about 05:33 -
+Both printers accept touch-screen commands Touch-screen displays allow you to interface with a printer much faster, especially scanning and copying. - Both printers print at about the same speed in black & white (18 PPM) Both printers print at 18 pages per minute (PPM) in black-and-white.
+To print 100 pages in BW it would take about 05:33

-Both printers print at 10 pages per minute (PPM) in color.
-To print 100 pages in BW it would take about 10:00 -
+- Both printers print at about the same speed in color (10 PPM) Both printers print at 10 pages per minute (PPM) in color.
+To print 100 pages in BW it would take about 10:00

-Both printers have a maximum black DPI of 4800 x 2400.
+- Both printers produce the same quality black prints (4800 x 2400 DPI) Both printers have a maximum black DPI of 4800 x 2400.
 What is DPI?
 In short: the number of dots a printer "draws" per inch.
 Higher DPI means a higher quality print.
-It's not the easiest thing to understand, so if print quality is very important to you, we suggest reading an article on DPI.- 600 x 600 is more than enough DPI to print any kind of documents.
+It's not the easiest thing to understand, so if print quality is very important to you, we suggest reading an article on DPI.

 - Higher DPI takes more ink to print, draining your cartridge/toner faster.